Registering to vote

 If you are a British citizen living abroad, you can apply to be an overseas voter (external link).

 Under current laws British citizens living abroad can register to vote in Parliamentary elections for a period of 15 years after their name last appeared on the electoral register.
 This kind of registration is renewed annually.
 We will write to remind electors 3 months prior to their renewal date.

-EU citizens can vote in local elections and European Parliamentary elections, except for citizens of the Republic of Ireland, Cyprus and Malta who are eligible to vote in all elections.
+EU citizens can vote in local elections.
+Citizens of the Republic of Ireland, Cyprus and Malta are eligible to vote in all elections.